blackcj/nanobe/README.md

-# Vanilla Node.js Server
+# Nanobe

-Node modules tend to be a black hole.
-This is a bare-bones Node.js server with routing that doesn't require any node modules.
-It first looks for static files and then looks at routes.
-If nothing is found, a 404 status is returned.
+Nanobe is a vanilla Node.js server with routing capabilities.
+It currently supports servering static files, routing, query parameters and post data.

 ## Setup

+- [Mocha](https://mochajs.org/) is required as a global dependency for running tests.
 - `npm install` is required to install [Chai](https://www.chaijs.com/) for running tests.

 ### Testing

-1. Stop the server
-2. `npm test`
+Run `npm test` to execute the tests.

 ## Features